-New Mountain Guardian's independent directors receive an annual retainer fee of , if the director attends at least % of the meetings held during the previous year, plus for each board meeting in which the director attended in person and for each board meeting in which the director participated other than in person, and reimbursement of reasonable out-of-pocket expenses incurred in connection with attending each board meeting.
-The independent directors will also receive \$ for each committee meeting in which they attend in person and \$ for each committee meeting in which they participate other than in person, in connection with each committee meeting of the board of directors that they attend, plus reimbursement of reasonable out-of-pocket expenses incurred in connection with attending each committee meeting not held concurrently with a board meeting.
-In addition, the chairman of the audit committee will receive an annual retainer of \$, while the chairman of the valuation committee and the chairman of the nominating and corporate governance committee will each receive an annual retainer of \$ and \$, respectively.
+The independent directors of New Mountain Guardian receive an annual retainer fee of \$75,000 and will further receive a fee of \$2,500 for each regularly scheduled board meeting and a fee of \$1,000 for each special board meeting as well as reimbursement of reasonable and documented out-of-pocket expenses incurred in connection with attending each board meeting.
+In addition, the chairman of the audit committee will receive an annual retainer of \$7,500, while the chairman of the valuation committee, the chairman of the compensation committee and the chairman of the nominating and corporate governance committee will receive annual retainers of \$5,000, \$1,000 and \$1,000, respectively.
 All fees payable to New Mountain Guardian's directors will be paid by the Operating Company.